rmsk2/pwman/README.md

 # pwman

 This program is my plan B if I lose interest in maintaining [`rustpwman`](https://github.com/rmsk2/rustpwman).
-This could happen if I either lose interest in Rust programming or if at some point in time it becomes too tedious to migrate to newer versions of the over 200 dependencies that `rustpwman` has accumulated.
+This could happen if I either lose interest in Rust programming or if at some point in time it becomes too tedious to migrate to newer versions of the
+~~about 200~~ 340 dependencies that `rustpwman` has accumulated.
 Files created with `pwman` can be used with `rustpwman` and vice versa.

 The main component can be found in the `clitool` subdirectory.
 It implements a command line interface that allows to access a password manager file as described in the `rustpwman` documentation.
 The following commands are provided.